yash296/Movies/README.md

 # Movies
-IMDB like website structure for databases using ASP.NET You need Visual Studio 2017 to run this, alon with entity framework installed using the visual studio package manager!
+IMDB like website structure for databases using ASP.NET You need Visual Studio 2017 to run this, along with entity framework installed using the visual studio package manager!